-To browse online teaching jobs with various companies, check out the Bridge Job Board.
+To browse online teaching jobs with Preferred Employment Partners, check out the Bridge Job Board.

 Of course, there are downsides to working with a company, as well.

 When working with a company, you’ll likely have to work within certain hours, you may have to wear a uniform, and lessons are usually pre-made and very structured.
 While having structured lessons provided falls into the “pro” category for many teachers, others prefer to have more room for creativity when it comes to the curriculum they’ll teach and how they’ll teach it.

 Finding the right company

 A third downside is that you’ll have to do some legwork during your job search to find the right company for you.
 Points to consider include the curriculum the company uses, the number of available students (and therefore teaching hours for you), whether the company caters to young learners, teens, or adults, and where the company is located.

 For many teachers, working in an online tutoring marketplace represents something of a sweet spot between working with a company and working entirely for yourself.
 The marketplace acts as an agent, or “middleman,” and you use their platform to market your services to students seeking an English teacher.
 Three of the most popular marketplaces are italki, Verbling, and Preply.

 Here’s an example profile on the marketplace Preply: